HelpMe-Pls/Life-Engineering/Frontend/CSS/Typography and Images.md

 <p>Imagine there's a very long paragraph here.</p>
 <p>Imagine there's a very long paragraph here.</p>
 ```
-- To preserve the "white-space" as indentation and render paragraphs which are seperated by "white-space", use the `white-space: pre-wrap` declaration.
+- To preserve the "white-space" as indentation and render paragraphs which are separated by "white-space", use the `white-space: pre-wrap` declaration.

 ### Text alignment